What we saw at Monday’s Seahawks training camp

 Randall had one of two interceptions of Wilson on Monday — the first two interceptions Wilson has thrown in camp.

-Randall’s came in a seven-on-seven drill when he jumped a quick out route and took it to the house for a pick six.
+Randall’s came in a seven-on-seven drill when he jumped a quick out route and took it to the house for a pick-six.

 The play caught Carroll’s eye.
 So did what Randall said later.